 Equity securities include common stock, mutual funds, and non-redeemable preferred stock.
-Equity securities are carried at fair value with subsequent changes in fair value recorded in net earnings.
+Equity securities are carried at fair value with subsequent changes in fair value recorded in net earnings effective January 1, 2019.
+Prior to January 1, 2019, the accounting for subsequent changes in fair value of equity securities was consistent with the treatment of AFS unrealized gains and losses.